BeelanMX/scrapCFEBot/scrapperFunctions/readme.md

 ** Parameters **

 - _data_
-  Is a number that indicates the quantity of data that has been obtenied at the moment.
+  Is a number that indicates the quantity of data that has been obtained at the moment.

 - _expected_
   Is a number which indicates the total data that we are waiting for.